wunderwuzzi23/blog/content/posts/2020/microsoft-machine-learning-security-evasion-competition.md

 [![Scoreboard](/blog/images/2020/machine-learning-competition-scoreboard.png)](/blog/images/2020/machine-learning-competition-scoreboard.png)

-Too bad there was no a prize for third spot though.

 Overall, I used 378 API queries, which I thought was not bad.

+**UPDATE: The organizers reached out to inform me that I actually made 2nd place.** :) There were some issues on how scores got calculated which inflated some of the results.

 ## Thanks to the organizers!

-Thanks to the organizers of the competition.
+Thanks to the organizers of the competition Microsoft and [CUJO AI](https://cujo.com).
 I cannot imagine how much works this must be behind the scenes.
 Having the malware detonate in sandboxes, watch for IOCs to make sure it’s still working and also building the frontend and web UI as well as running all the logistics to make this happen.
 Great job organizing this!

 Cheers,
 Johann.